asantos00/website/content/blog/second-adventure-in-deno-land.md

 ## Lock files

-To complete the information from the last post about dependencies, I'll have to talk about lock files.
-They're a standard practice in node and they're used to describe the exact tree of dependencies.
-This is used to make an "install" more repeatable, avoiding issues that may arrise out of version misalignement.
+To complete the information from the last post about dependencies, I'll talk about lock files.
+They're a standard practice in node in pretty much every production app and they're used to describe an exact tree of dependencies.
+This is used to make installations more repeatable, avoiding issues that may arrise out of version misalignement.

 In _deno_ you can generate a lock file for the used dependencies by running